 National Fire Code of Canada (2010).

 The Licensee shall prevent the deposition of debris or sediment from entering into or onto any Water body, with respect to the construction of access roads, site laydown pads and areas or other earthworks.
-These materials shall be disposed of at a distance of at least thirty- one (31) metres from the ordinary High Water Mark in such a manner that they do not enter the Water.
+These materials shall be disposed of at a distance of at least thirty- one (31) metres from the ordinary High Water Mark in such a manner that they do not enter the Water, unless otherwise approved by the Board in writing.

 PART E. CONDITIONS APPLYING TO WATER USE AND MANAGEMENT

-The Board has approved the Plan entitled Fresh Water Supply, Sewage and Wastewater Management Plan (BAF-PH1-830-P16-0010, Rev 3), March 19, 2015, submitted as additional information with the 2014 Annual .
+The Board has approved the Plan entitled Fresh Water Supply, Sewage and Wastewater Management Plan Part B, Item 14, and Schedule K.

-The Board has approved the Plan entitled Surface Water and Aquatic Ecosystems Management Plan (BAF-PH1-830-P16-0026, Rev 3), submitted as additional information with the 2014 Annual .
+The Board has approved the Plan entitled Surface Water and Aquatic Ecosystems Management Plan Part B, Item 14, and Schedule K.

-The Licensee shall obtain all fresh Water for domestic camp use and industrial purposes, during the Construction Phase of the Project, in amounts and from the sources described in Table 2, or from sources otherwise approved by the Board in writing.
+The Licensee shall obtain all fresh Water for domestic camp use and industrial purposes, during the Construction Phase of the Project, in amounts and from the sources described in Table 2, or in the volumes and from sources otherwise approved by the Board in writing.
 In addition to the source-specific limits prescribed in Table 2, the Licensee is authorized to use up to one thousand eight hundred and eighty-eight (1,888) cubic metres of Water per day, to a maximum of six hundred and eighty-nine thousand (689,000) cubic metres of Water annually, during the Construction Phase of the Project.

 Table 2: Water Use Authorized for Domestic and Industrial Purposes during Project Construction Phase